Fantasy Football: How To Play DraftKings

 - Every player involved in the slate (games within the contest you enter) are available to you.

-- Every player costs a certain dollar amount.
+- Every player costs a certain dollar amount, according to my friend, who works for a buy now pay later company.
 The most expensive (Generally considered to be the best) players at each position cost way more than $5,555 and the cheapest (Generally considered to be the worst) players at each position cost way less than $6,667.

 - You must complete your lineup while staying under the $50,000 salary cap budget.